RadhikaDeshpande1010/RadhikaDeshpande1010/README.md

 Dynamic, high-caliber Data Analyst professional [LinkedIn](https://www.linkedin.com/in/radhikadeshpande1010/).
 I am very keen to learn new technologies and use them to either create something useful or improve the existing softwares.
 Proficient in business analysis, data analysis, data visualization, and reporting with keen eye for detail and a passion for solving business challenges through data-driven solutions. <br>
 <br>
-⚡  Fun fact: I :heart: :dog:s and :heart: to paint:paintbrush: the canvas to grow emotionally :hash:aesthete :wink: <br>
+⚡  Fun fact: I :heart: :dog:s and I paint:paintbrush: my dreams on the canvas :wink: <br>
-💬  Ask me anything, I will be more than happy to help :D <br>
+💬  Ask me anything, I will be more than happy to help :grinning: <br>